WTFAcademy/WTF-Starknet/docs/4_starknetjs/readme.md

 ## 9. Read Events

 It is easy to read event from transaction receipt.
-But a transaction can contain multiple events, so you need to filter out the one you care.
+But a transaction can contain multiple events, so you need to filter out the one you need.

 ```js
 // Events